cnumr/best-practices/chapters/BP_021_en.md

 ### Description

-Use a set of CSS instead of a single one, and only call the necessary CSS according to context.
+Use a set of CSS instead of a single one, and only call necessary CSS according to context.
 This method helps limit page size during its initial download, therefore saving bandwidth and reducing CPU load.

-### Examples
+### Example

-Divide CSS according to rheir functions :
+Divide CSS according to their functions :
   - layout;
   - content ;
   - module x;